 Quick Intro to Monteverde, Costa Rica

-Monteverde was founded by a group of Quakers from the USA, looking for a peaceful place to live in the 1950’s so they chose Costa Rica as it no longer had no army.
+Monteverde was founded by a group of Quakers from the USA, looking for a peaceful place to live in the 1950’s.
+They ended up choosing Costa Rica as it no longer had no army.

 Then, they settled in Monteverde because of its fresh climate and excellent dairy farming.
 Additionally, they set aside a large tract of land for conservation which is now the Cloud Forest Biological Reserve.